-The nation’s No. 1 killer is even more deadly for African Americans
+The nation’s No. 1 killer is even more deadly for black Americans

 February has been designated American Heart Month to help raise awareness that heart disease is the nation’s No. 1 killer.

 What’s behind these health disparities?
-It’s a complicated combination of factors, including differences in the effectiveness and use of certain medications and procedures to treat heart disease in African Americans.
+It’s a complicated combination of factors, including differences in the effectiveness and use of certain medications and procedures to treat heart disease in black Americans.
 For example:

-- A large body of research shows that African Americans are less likely to be offered more advanced treatment for heart disease, such as coronary catheterization and coronary artery bypass surgery.
-African Americans also have higher mortality rates following bypass surgery.
+- A large body of research shows that black Americans are less likely to be offered more advanced treatment for heart disease, such as coronary catheterization and coronary artery bypass surgery.
+Black Americans also have higher mortality rates following bypass surgery.